Staying healthy while staying home

 While our lifestyles are different to usual, now’s the time to take extra care with your health.
 We’ve put together these ideas to help

-While living in quarantine due to coronavirus (COVID-19) changes the way you live your daily life, it’s more important than ever to keep going with healthy eating and physical activity to keep your blood pressure under control and your body in good health.
+While staying home due to coronavirus (COVID-19) changes the way you live your daily life, it’s more important than ever to keep going with healthy eating and physical activity to keep your blood pressure under control and your body in good health.

 It’s also a good time to pay attention to other areas of your health, including keeping your mind active, staying in touch with friends by phone or video, finding ways to relax and getting a good night’s sleep.